Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities

-Below I compare the first procedure with a simplified version of the second, where extinctions are conjectured to be limited to the set ${\cal S}$ of species with negative abundances obtained by solving Eq.~\eqref{equi2} for the full set of $S$ species.
-This presupposes that, removing ${\cal S}$, i.e. solving Eq.~\eqref{equi2} over the corresponding lower dimensional space will provide a feasible solution.
-That a solution exists is likely -- the randomness of $\mathbb A$ ensures that $\mathbb{1}+\mathbb{A}$ is singular only at isolated points $(\sigma,\mu)$.
-That it is feasible is however not guaranteed and needs to be checked.
 From the solution of Eq.~\eqref{equi2} in the full $S$-dimensional species space, I calculate the four lower moments of species abundances over an ensemble of different interaction matrices $\mathbb{A}$ defined by Eqs.~\eqref{randommatr}.
 The approach is to expand the matrix inverse in Eq.~\eqref{equi2} in a Neumann series and calculate RMT ensemble averages term by term, keeping only the leading order terms that survive when $S \rightarrow \infty$.
-I will do this in two different ways.
+I do this in two different ways.
 The first one expands Eq.~\eqref{equi2} directly in the matrix ${\mathbb A}$.
 This expansion converges if the spectral radius of $ \mathbb{A}$ satisfies $\rho_{\mathbb A}<1$.
 From Refs.~\cite{Som88,All12,Cle23}, one has $\rho_{\mathbb A} = {\rm max}[|\mu|, \sigma(1+|\gamma|)$.
 The approach is therefore valid for $|\mu|<1$ and $\sigma(1+|\gamma|)<1$.
 The second one is to write ${\mathbb A}={\mathbb M} + \delta {\mathbb A}$, with the matrix average ${\mathbb M}_{ij}=\langle{\mathbb A}_{ij}\rangle =\mu/S$, and to expand Eq.~\eqref{equi2} in the matrix $\delta {\mathbb A}$.
-The two methods coincide for $\mu=0$, and the second one is advantageous when $\mu \gg1$, because its radius of convergence does not depend on $\mu$ and the condition for validity of the expansion is $\sigma(1+|\gamma|)<1$.
+The two methods coincide for $\mu=0$, and the second one is advantageous when $\mu \gg1$, because its radius of convergence is $\sigma(1+|\gamma|)<1$.
 In both cases, convergence of the expansion guarantees that one is in the regime $\sigma < (1+\gamma)^{-1}$, of linear stability~\cite{May72,All12}.
+Using a Neumann expansion to extract species abundances from Eq.~\eqref{equi2} has been used in Ref.~\cite{Pet20} in conjunction with an assumption of statistical independence.
+The result is a geometric resummation of the Neumann expansion, which is impossible from Eqs.~\eqref{avgfins} and \eqref{sigmu} unless $\gamma, \mu, \chi=0$.